 It was just 52 years ago that this nation was born, Born or freed in a literary sense, yet as a young nation, we are still struggling to recover from the menace perpetrated by the Marauders and to re-orientate our politicians and citizens on a part to nation-building.

-I know that we all can testify that, aside from the congratulatory handshakes and clapping of hands we usually do on our Independence Day celebration; that the Nigeria of today is not the Nigeria of our Founding Fathers’ dream.
+I know that we all can testify that, aside from the congratulatory handshakes and clapping of hands we usually do on our Independence Day celebration; the Nigeria of today is not the Nigeria of our Founding Fathers’ dream.
 I believe it is not our Dream Country either.

-Every Nigerian here knows what our great country is passing through, without mincing words, we are witnesses to the level of insecurity everywhere, and high rate of youth unemployment, near absence of acceptable infrastructure, the list can go on and on.
+Every Nigerian here knows what our great country is passing through, without mincing words, we are witnesses to the level of insecurity everywhere, and high rate of youth unemployment, the near absence of acceptable infrastructure, and the list can go on and on.
 In a nutshell, there is a crisis of confidence in Nigeria.

 So as patriotic Nigerians in Diaspora, we owe it to ourselves as a duty to come up with remedies to these teething problems, and that is why today, we have chosen this gathering as the best platform where we can discuss on a serious note how we can collectively contribute to our nation-building.